S2-group/software-design-vu/docs/assignment2.md

 `Figure representing the UML class diagram`

+The Player class represents the user, i.e. the person moving through the game.

 For each class (and data type) in the class diagram you have to provide a paragraph providing the following information:
 - Brief description about what it represents
 - Brief description of the meaning of each attribute